International Student Graduation Credit

 Other international students enroll in British Columbia schools with the goal of meeting graduation requirements and earning a Dogwood Diploma.
-In order to ensure adequate preparation for post-secondary education and competencies in English or French, this policy requires that international students earn credit for many core courses in the Graduation Program through enrolment in B.C. schools.
+In order to ensure adequate preparation for post-secondary education and competencies in English or French, this policy requires that international students earn credit for many core courses in the Graduation Program through enrolment in British Columbia schools.
 Only a limited number of courses in the Graduation Program level may be credited through challenge or equivalency assessments to ensure the international credibility of the Dogwood Diploma.

 legislation, regulations, orders

 See Ministerial Order 302/04, the Graduation Program Order (PDF)